microsoft/Product-Recommendations/deploy/README.md

 ## Deployment Instructions

 Before proceding, please ensure that you have an active Azure Subscription.
-If you do not, create one by visitng the [Azure Portal](https://portal.azure.com/).
+If you do not, create one by visiting the [Azure Portal](https://portal.azure.com/).
 Once this is complete, click on the Deploy To Azure button above.
 The default parameters should suffice.
 If you wish to change them, you may go ahead and select a different value from the dropdown for the Account Type, Hosting Plan Sku, and the App Insights Location.
 We recommend leaving the Deploy Package Uri to its default value.

 Once your deployment is complete, please return here to read the Next steps.